CLEFeHealth/CLEFeHealth2017IRtask/README.md

   `-> 2017` - will contain the assessments for the 2017 submissions.

 `queries` - contains the queries to be used for the tasks.
-These are the 2016 queries.
-Note that we have also provided the URL of the web forum we used to initiate the information need (see `queries2016_with_url.xml`).
+These are the 2016 queries (see sub-dir `multilingual` for the human translation of the queries in other languages).
+Note that we have also provided the URL of the web forum we used to initiate the information need (see `queries2016_with_url.xml` and the sub-dir `reddit-posts`).

 ## Tasks Information